-And now, you can get many of those same perks issued in cryptocurrency instead of credit card points or U.S. dollars.
+But with the rise in popularity and mainstream adoption of cryptocurrency, you can increasingly get many of those same perks issued in cryptocurrency instead of credit card points or U.S. dollars.

 If you’ve already added cryptocurrency to your investment portfolio, these options offer some extra coin on top of your initial investment — but you should know exactly how it works before diving in.
 You should also be prepared for the added responsibilities free crypto may require, especially when tax season approaches.